Syncinus/ReactionCats/Reaction Cats Beta 3/Mechanics Stuff/Rules.md

 Now I Explain Attacks:
 ======================
-Attacks Are The Main Thing, Now, To Attack You Must Spend 1 Attack Core, Then, Select An Attack, If The Attack Is A Melee Attack, You Must Be Next To The Enemy’s Hex, If It Says Something Like “1M Range” That Would Mean That It Can Hit The Enemy From 1 Hex Away, After Doing That, If Your Attack Is In Range, You And The Enemy Roll A Dice, Then, Multiply The Result By Half Your Speed Value, Then, Whoever Has A Higher Result Wins, If The Enemy Has A Higher Result, They Dodge, If You Have A Higher Result, Then You Hit, Add The Attacks Attack Buff To Your Attack Value And Reduce The Enemy’s Defense Value By What The Attack Says, Then, Roll A Dice To See How Much Damage Buff Your Attack Core Gives You, After That, Subtract Half Your Enemy’s Defense Rating From Your Attack Damage Before Subtracting The Final Result From The Enemy’s HP, Then, Reset The Enemy’s Defense And Your Attack To Their Original Ratings.
-If The Enemy Uses A Dodge Core, They Multiply The Dodge Result By Their Full Speed Value
-If The Enemy Uses A Defense Core, They Dodge With All Their Defense + The Roll They Rolled On The Core.
-Attacks Can’t Deal Less Than 1 Damage.
+Attacks Are A Big Aspect, When You Do An Attack Against An Enemy Cat, Roll Out This Process:
+Compare Speed Values, If The Enemy Has A Bigger Speed Value Then Roll-Off, Whoever Gets A Higher Result Wins, So If You Win The Roll Off, You Hit, If The Enemy Wins, They Dodge, Then, If You Hit, Select Your Attack.
+Then Modify Everything The Attack Says And Then, With The Modified Attack And Reduced Enemy Defense, Reduce The Enemys HP By The Modified Attack Value Minus The Modified Defense Value, Then Set All Stats Back To Normal.

 Defense:
 ======================